zteoh/choretracker-react-starter/README.md

 1. Switch back to the `models` branch.

-2. Below is the testing file to use to test the `Task` model.
+2. Below is the entire testing file you need to copy into `task_test.rb` to use to test the `Task` model.
 Following a similar process as above, fix/extend the `Task` model until all these tests pass.
 Note how we test the input value for the points field - you will need this in the coming phase.
 Also notice that we need to map the task id to the name so that our scope tests can easily match an array.

     ```ruby
     require 'test_helper'